NikuraCorp/build-inspencer-Engine/README.md

   .
   the engine is focused on being made all JAVA

-  The Engine uses LwjGL 3 as the main renderer.
+  The Engine uses [LwjGL 3](https://www.lwjgl.org) as the main renderer.
+  in the future I will implement
+  * Software Render
-  in the future I will implement Software Render and import the DirectX 3d libraries into JAVA
+  * and import DirectX 3d libraries into JAVA

 ## Low Engine Power